carltonmason/beautiful-jekyll/_posts/2017-05-14-first-post.md

 Well, here we go with my first post on my new personal website built on GitPages.

 I used to have a WordPress site and paid for hosting but, I never really got into it and eventually took it down.
-There is nothing wrong with WordPress, it is very powerful and has an amzing ecosystem built around it.
+There is nothing wrong with WordPress, it is very powerful and has an amazing ecosystem built around it.

 What changed for me to recreate a personal website was the need to build more of a on-line presence and share some things I have found useful.
 I knew if I could find a very simple, attractive, and low cost solution, I was more likely to keep it current and enjoy it.